-when he multiplied

-- all products end in 0 D. - 10.
+- B. - 9.
+Larry found a pattern when he multiplied numbers by 8.
+Which pattern could Larry have found? - all products are odd numbers - all products end in 8 - all products are even numbers - D. all products end in 0 - 10.
 Mrs. Brown's class is studying patterns.
-Four of her students made the statements below. - Ricky said, "Adding two even numbers equals an even sum." - Tara said, "Adding two even numbers equals an odd sum." - Alex said, "Adding two odd numbers equals an odd sum." - Lani sald.
-"Adding two odd numbers equals an even sum."
+Four of her students made the statements below. - Ricky sald, "Adding two even numbers equals an even sum." - Tara said, "Adding two even numbers equals an odd sum."
+Alex said, "Adding two odd numbers equals an odd sum." - Lani said, "Adding two odd numbers equals an even sum."